-As I write this, in October 2020, nine months after I first posted on these pages, Scotland, the UK, the USA and Europe are all facing up to the 'second wave' of Corona Virus infection and the consequent COVID-19 illness.
+As I write this, in March 2021, more than a year after I first posted on these pages, Scotland, the UK, the USA and Europe are all looking back at 12 months of Corona Virus infection and the consequent COVID-19 illness.
+And looking forward, some countries with more confidence and hope than others.

-Pubs, cafés, restaurants...they are all subject to severe restriction.
-Supermarkets are no longer under siege but as the second wave bites, delays and shortages are kicking in.
-College and University students are trapped in halls, dealing with all the mental health issues of isolation.
-We worry, all of us, and despair, some of us.
+Pubs, cafés, restaurants...they are all still subject to severe restriction.
+Supermarkets are no longer under siege as they were a year ago, vaccination, particularly in the UK, has brought real hope.
+Infection rates are still high, but falling.
+Treatment has improved and the death rate is lower.
+Mistakes have been learned from, though some are still being made.
+But we worry, all of us, and despair, some of us.
+We grieve.
 My daughter is working in a front-line COVID Intensive Care Unit.
 My wife, two sons and two daughters in law are all in health care roles.
 Mask wearing has gone from a sign of paranoid daftness to legally-enforced universality.
 People we know have died.

 We face, all of us, a major increase in the death of our loved ones, and continuing restrictions on public funeral services of every kind.

-(Here's an intensely moving video showing how one County Kerry community paid tribute to one of its loved ones in the midst of the COVID-19 restrictions
+(Here's an intensely moving video showing how one County Kerry community, early in the pandemic, paid tribute to one of its loved ones in the midst of the COVID-19 restrictions

-Ministers, priests and secular celebrants are striving to cope.
+Ministers, priests and secular celebrants are still striving to cope.
 Some have been overwhelmed or unable to attend to the needs of the bereaved.
-This could happen again as winter grips.
-Funeral directors face very difficult times and the demands on crematoria and cemeteries will be immense.
+Funeral directors continue to face very difficult times and the demands on crematoria and cemeteries remain immense.

 Measures are in place to protect undertakers, family and health staff from infection.

-In this environment, how are we to say goodbye to those we love?
+In this environment, how do we say goodbye to those we love?

 (One important thing: if someone you love dies, can you access their 'digital life'?
 Do you have the passwords and log in details not just for social media, but bank accounts, business websites and everything else?
 Lots of useful info on this at the Digital Legacy Association site: https://digitallegacyassociation.org )